kotatogram/kotatogram-desktop/.github/CONTRIBUTING.md

 ## What contributions are accepted

-We highly appreciate your contributions in the matter of fixing bugs and optimizing the Telegram Desktop source code and its documentation.
-In case of fixing the existing user experience please push to your fork and [submit a pull request][pr].

-Wait for us.
-We try to review your pull requests as fast as possible.
-If we find issues with your pull request, we may suggest some changes and improvements.

-Unfortunately we **do not merge** any pull requests that have new feature implementations, translations to new languages and those which introduce any new user interface elements.
+Before contribute to Kotatogram Desktop, you could try to contribute to Telegram Desktop in following cases:

+* Bug fixes of original Telegram Desktop features
+* Optimization of Telegram Desktop's source code and documentation

+If your PR is merged into the official app, it will help both apps (as well as many other Telegram Desktop forks).
+Be sure to read its [CONTRIBUTING.md][tdesktop_contributing] before trying.

+If your feature couldn't be added to official Telegram Desktop (e.g. new feature), you can try to [submit a pull request here][pr].

+Following contributions are accepted to Kotatogram Desktop:

+* Bug fixes and improvements
+* New features

-If you have a translations-related contribution, check out [Translations platform][translate].
+If you are submitting a new feature, please note that:

-Telegram Desktop is not a standalone application but a part of [Telegram project][telegram], so all the decisions about the features, languages, user experience, user interface and the design are made inside Telegram team, often according to some roadmap which is not public.
+* It **must** be tested: we need these features to work, and work correctly.
+* It **must not** confilct with exsiting features.
+If it's an alternative way of making this feature (e.g. showing text in other place), you should improve existing feature, and give user a choice unless there is no logical reasons for making a choice.
+* It **must** look as good and refined as possible.
+I can accept some "dirty" solutions, but in that case they should be optional, and disabled by default.
+Still, too "dirty" solution won't be accepted.
+* It **must not** violate [Telegram API Terms of Service][api_tos], e.g. features like Ghost Mode won't be implemented.

+## Contributing translations

+Translation contributions are currently accepted on [Crowdin](https://crowdin.com/project/kotatogram-desktop).
+Even though you can open an issue about translation here (e.g. requesting a new language) or submit a PR, Crowdin is the prefered way.

+Please note: if you submit a PR with translation, it won't be merged.
+Instead it will be updated on Crowdin.

 ## Build instructions

+Build instructions of Kotatogram Desktop are practically same, as Telegram Desktop's.
 See the [README.md][build_instructions] for details on the various build environments.

+Of course, you should clone `https://github.com/kotatogram/kotatogram-desktop.git` instead of `https://github.com/telegramdesktop/tdesktop.git`.

 ## Pull upstream changes into your fork regularly

-Telegram Desktop is advancing quickly.
+Kotatogram Desktop is advancing quickly.
 It is therefore critical that you pull upstream changes into your fork on a regular basis.
 Nothing is worse than putting in a days of hard work into a pull request only to have it rejected because it has diverged too far from upstream.

 To pull in upstream changes:

-    git remote add upstream https://github.com/telegramdesktop/tdesktop.git
+    git remote add upstream https://github.com/kotatogram/kotatogram-desktop.git
     git fetch upstream master

 Check the log to be sure that you actually want the changes, before merging: